Free-by-cyclic groups are equationally Noetherian: Introduction

 \subsection{Acknowledgements}

-We would like to thank Naomi Andrew, Daniel Groves, Alice Kerr and Armando Martino for valuable comments.
+We would like to thank Naomi Andrew, Daniel Groves, Alice Kerr, Armando Martino and the anonymous referee for valuable comments.
 We would also like to thank Naomi Andrew and Camille Horbez for a number of useful discussions.
 The second author was partially supported by the National Science Centre (Poland) grant No.\ 2022/47/D/ST1/00779.